hyphenrf/earthview-gnome/README.md

 [Install from extensions.gnome.org](https://extensions.gnome.org/extension/1295/google-earth-wallpaper/)

-or install directly to your GNOME extensions directory (if you want to hack on it)
+or install directly to your GNOME extensions directory (if you want to hack on it), ensuring you have the following packages in your build environment:
+- glib
+- zip/unzip
+- gettext
+- intltool
+- nodejs (for npm)
+- eslint

 ```
 mkdir ~/source